-In 2020, our income tax expense increased by \$174 million, from \$476 million in 2019 to \$650 million in 2020.
-The increase was primarily due to valuation allowances on deferred tax assets and the geographical mix of earnings.
-In addition, since we are a partnership for U.S. federal tax purposes, any tax benefits associated with U.S. losses are recognized by our members and not reflected in our tax expense.
+In 2020, our income tax expense was \$559 million, an increase of \$77 million, from \$482 million in 2019.
+The increase was primarily due to valuation allowances on deferred tax assets and the geographical mix of earnings, partially offset by the benefit of the U.S. Coronavirus Aid, Relief, and Economic Security Act (CARES Act).